utku-gaspak/contoso-sales-analysis/README.md

 * **Top Performers:** Segmented customers into high/medium/low value tiers using percentile ranking to target marketing efforts.

 ## 🚀 How to Run
-1. Open the `analysis_notebook.ipynb` file to view the step-by-step logic.
+Open the `analysis_notebook.ipynb` file to view the step-by-step logic.
-2. Review `queries/` folder for raw SQL scripts used in the analysis.